AaronSalo/SickNasty/docs/ARCHITECTURE.md

 ## Persistence
 This layer contains three persistence interfaces that save the DSOs and their information:
 1. PagePersistence
-    - As of right now, this persistence contains one stub implementation named PagePersistenceStub
+    - This persistence contains two concrete implementations of this interface:
+        - PagePersistenceStub that contains a fake implementation of Pages using a HashMap
+        - PagePersistenceHSQLDB that contains calls to the HSQLDB driver that modifies a persistent database
 2. PostPersistence
-    - As with PagePersistence, there is one implementation named PostPersistenceStub
+    - As with PagePersistence, there are two concrete implementations:
+        - PostPersistenceStub that contains a fake implementation
+        - PostPersistenceHSQLDB that contains the real calls to a persistent database
 3. UserPersistence
-    - Same with the previous two, there is one implementation stub named UserPersistenceStub
+    - Same with the previous two, there are two concrete implementations:
+        - UserPersistenceStub that contains fake implementation
+        - UserPersistenceHSQLDB that contains real calls to the persistent database

 ## Diagram
 ```